-Cooperative Degree
+Cooperative Degrees

-Occupational Therapy Castleton/Sage Graduate School Cooperative Degree 4 + 2 (MS-OPT)
+Occupational Therapy (Castleton/Sage Graduate School 4+2 Cooperative Degree) (MS-OPT)

 Castleton offers this degree program in conjunction with Sage Graduate School, Troy, NY.
-Students will complete a bachelor's degree from Castleton, including the courses specified below, and will be guaranteed admission to the two-year masters program in Occupational Therapy (MS-OT) at Sage.
+Students will complete a bachelor's degree from Castleton, including the courses specified below, and will be granted preferred acceptance (based on space available) to the two-year masters program in Occupational Therapy (MS-OT) at Sage.